 The Chair of Governors can be contacted at firstname.lastname@example.org

 Carrie was appointed as a Governor in 2016.
-She is the IT Governor and serves on the Capital & Property Sub-Committee.
+She is the IT Governor and serves on the Education Committee.
 Carrie is a highly experienced Senior Project and Programme Director with a track record of success in the NHS and Public Sector at a national level.
 She is currently working as an independent consultant specialising in strategic information management and technology planning.
 She has a BA (Hons) from Newcastle University and an MSc from Southampton University.
 Carrie lives in Stamford and is an Old Stamfordian.

-Steve Brown was appointed in 2014 and is the Health & Safety Governor and a member of the Finance & Estates Committee.
+Steve Brown is a member of the Finance Committee.
 Steve is currently a Non-Executive Director of a number of public and private sector organisations, including a construction plc and the Peterborough and Stamford NHS Foundation Trust.
 He was previously a founding director of Centre Parcs, Managing Director of Champneys Health and Fitness Group, and a director within the Thomas Cook Group.
 He was a Governor of the University of Derby and remains a member of the University Court.

 Steve is Fellow of the Institute of Chartered Accountants in England and Wales and was appointed as a Governor of the Stamford Endowed Schools in 2006.
 He and his wife live in Stamford, and their daughter and two sons were all pupils of the Stamford Endowed Schools.
 His interests include the National Trust where he is Chairman of the Midlands Region.

-William attended Oakham School and has a Diploma in Finance and Accounting from De Montfort University Leicester.
-Living near Peterborough he is married to Jacalyn and has two sons.
+William is a Chartered Accountant having qualified with Thomas May & Co in 1995.
+Living near Peterborough, he is married to Jacalyn and has two sons.
 His interests include participating in various sports and he is a Leicester rugby supporter.

 Bill is a graduate of St John’s College, Oxford, where he read maths.
 Like all good maths teachers, he has a passion for bridge and Bill is currently captain of Stamford.